-The Trust recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:
+The School recognises that any child may be subject to abuse and that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation and as such will support all children by:

 - 3.1 Providing curricular opportunities to encourage self-esteem and self-motivation. - 3.2 Creating an ethos that actively promotes a positive, supportive and safe environment and values the whole community. - 3.3 Applying Trust schools' behaviour policies effectively.
 All staff will agree on a consistent approach, which focuses on the behaviour of the child but does not damage the student's sense of self-worth.
-The Trust will ensure that the student knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - 3.4 Liaise with the senior mental health lead where safeguarding concerns are linked to mental health in school / college for advice on case management. - 3.5 Liaising with other agencies which support the student such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help Teams. - 3.6 Developing productive and supportive relationships with parents/carers. - 3.7 Promote supportive engagement with parents / carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances.

-3.8 The Trust recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
+The Trust will ensure that the student knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred. - Liaising with the senior mental health lead where safeguarding concerns are linked to mental health in school / college for advice on case management. - 3.5 Liaising with other agencies which support the student such as Social Care, Child and Adolescent Mental Health Services, Cambridgeshire Sexual Behaviour Service or Early Help (Targeted Support) Teams. - 3.6 Promoting supportive engagement with parents / carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances. - 3.7 The School recognises that whilst any child may benefit from early help, staff are encouraged to consider the wider environmental factors present in a child's life which could pose a threat to their welfare or safety, (contextual safeguarding).
 Staff are required to be particularly alert to the potential need for early help for children in particular circumstances.
-Please see pages 8-9 of Keeping Children Safe in Education 2021 for the complete list.
+Please see pages 8-9 of Keeping Children Safe in Education 2022 for the complete list.
 The list includes:

-3.8.1 Children with Disabilities, Additional Needs or Special Educational Needs
+3.8 Children with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs